-To support various versions of EP and VP, we design novel adder reduction based on a custom adder-tree with the CAT.
-With various EPs, the number of levels of the adder-tree needs to be changed correspondingly.
-If a fixed structure of the adder-tree is designed for a large EP (EP is also the number of the input elements for the adder-tree), the results from the last several levels of adder-tree can be used for small EPs to update the accumulators directly instead of entering next level adders, as shown in modes 2 and 3 in Fig. 9.
-For example, if EP is 64 and the number of input is also 64, with the proposed fourinput CAT, the number of the output elements of this adder-tree becomes 2 when mode 2 is enabled.
-Thus, instead of enabling a 64-to-1 adder-tree reduction, the design now has a 64-to-2 adder-tree which actually includes two 32-to-1 adder-trees.
-So, the configuration of (EP, VP) changes from (64, 1024) to (32, 2048).
+2 when mode 2 is enabled.
+Thus, instead of enabling a 64to-1 adder-tree reduction, the design now has a 64-to-2 addertree which actually includes two 32-to-1 adder-trees.
+So the configuration of (EP, VP) changes from (64, 1024) to (32, 1024)2048).
 With mode 3, the same design can be enabled with (16, 4096).
 The detailed implementation can be achieved by additional accumulators while keeping the tree structure intact.
 However, the additional accumulators will result in resource overhead.
 This work proposes the CAT architecture to reuse the adders in the tail of the tree as the required accumulators with no extra adder components.
-The CAT with N-input (CAT-N) can be configured to update 1 to N accumulators when the data reach the last $\log_2(N)$ levels of the adder-tree.
+The CAT with N-input (CAT-N) can be configured to update 1 to N accumulators when the data reach the last $log_2(N)$ levels of the adder-tree.
 Fig. 9 shows the three modes using CAT-4.
-The results from the adder-tree can be used to update 1-4 accumulators.
+The results from the adder-tree can be used to update 1 to 4 accumulators.
 Fig. 10 shows the details of a CAT-4 unit.
-Different MUX settings configure CAT-4 to be one of the three modes shown in Fig. 9.
+Different MUX settings configure CAT-4 to be one of the 3 modes shown in Fig. 9.
 For example, the red line in Fig. 10 shows the data flow when CAT-4 in mode 2.
-In our large-scale design, CAT-4 is sufficient since the sweet spot of EP is {16, 32, 64} according to design exploration for optimal system throughput.
+In our large scale design, CAT-4 is sufficient since the sweet spot of EP is $\{16, 32, 64\}$ according to design exploration for optimal system throughput.